Play of the Game - Illustration by Jung Park

 Magic Game Night was the first Game Night product to be released, also making it the hardest to find.

-Seeing as the card values for the decks is only around $100, Magic Game Night isn’t a great deal.
-This is especially true since no single deck in the box is playable outside the context of Game Night, so players need to spend even more money to upgrade the deck if they wanted to play elsewhere.
+Seeing as the total card values for the decks is only around $100, Magic Game Night isn’t a great deal.
+This is especially true since no single deck in the box is meant to compete outside the context of Game Night, so players need to spend even more money to upgrade the deck if they wanted to play elsewhere.

 Collectors who want to buy the exclusive cards from the original Game Night box can pick them up for only around $40.
 That’s much cheaper than buying the entire box, so buying singles is definitely the way to go if you just want these cards.